benjaminballard/voltdb_docs/training/admin_training.md

 - Add the $VOLTDB_HOME/bin directory to the PATH environment variable.

-Normally you install VoltDB by downloading the voltdb-*.tar.gz file and extracting it to the home directory of the user account that will be used to run the database.
-Then to run the command-line tools more easily, add the /bin directory to the PATH environment variable.

-Another method of installation for Ubuntu or Debian-based Linux distributions is to use the .deb debian package file.
-This will install VoltDB directly into the application and library directories that are shared by all users.
-Because of this, the executables will automatically be in the PATH environment variable.

 # An Introduction to the VoltDB interfaces #
 ## Command line with the aid of scripts ##
 ### Start the database ###